top of page

 · Dr. Valter Longo - The Longevity Diet

-Myth 2: “Breakfast Is the Most Important Meal of the Day”
+Habit 2: “Breakfast Is the Most Important Meal of the Day”

 "Never skip breakfast” is something many of us were raised hearing.
 We’ve been told for ages that breakfast is key to jump-starting metabolism and fueling the day ahead.

-Origin: This idea was in fact introduced by heavily marketed by companies like Kellogg’s, who found it good for business to promote breakfast foods as essential to good health.
+Mid 1900's Origin: This idea was in fact introduced by heavily marketed by companies like Kellogg’s, who found it good for business to promote breakfast foods as essential to good health.

 Quote: "Breakfast is no more important than any other meal—it’s about what and when you eat, not whether you eat breakfast." – Dr. David Ludwig, Harvard Nutrition Expert.

-Resource: Harvard Health on Breakfast Myths
+Experts to learn more from: Harvard Health on Breakfast Myths

-Myth 3 - The Original Food Pyramid
+Habit 3 - The Food Pyramid

 Luise Light, MS, Ed – A former USDA Director of Dietary Guidance and Nutrition Education Research was one of the first people to point out that the food pyramid was influenced by lobbying efforts, leading to an overemphasis on carbohydrates.